 Your responsibilities

-As a module tutor, you play a crucial role in ensuring the effectiveness of reading lists:
+As a module tutor, you play a crucial role in ensuring the effectiveness of reading lists by ensuring that you:

-- Create and maintain up-to-date, accurate reading lists well before the module start date.
+- Create and maintain up-to-date, accurate reading lists in Leganto well before the module start date.

-- Review and update your lists regularly, checking for new editions and ensuring alignment with MyLearningSpace content.
+- Review and update your lists regularly, checking for new editions and ensuring alignment with MyLearningSpace or Canvas content.

 - Consider the balance and diversity of sources in your list.

-- Ensure copyright compliance by using the Library's scanning service rather than uploading PDFs directly to MyLearningSpace.
+- Ensure licensing and copyright compliance by using the Library's scanning service rather than uploading PDFs directly to MyLearningSpace or Canvas.
+For more on why this matters — and what to do instead — see our Uploading PDFs to the VLE guidance.

-- Create and manage all reading lists using the Reading List Service to ensure integration with MyLearningSpace.
+- Create and manage all reading lists using Leganto and the best practice laid out in the Reading List Service - ensuring seamless integration with the VLE and all of the associated benefits this brings to all stakeholders.

 - Guide students on effective use of the reading list, including any expectations for purchasing personal copies of core texts.

-- Provide feedback on the Reading List Service to help us continually improve.
+- Provide feedback on the Reading List Service to help Library Services continually improve.

-- Collaborate with library staff when facing issues with resource availability or when alternatives need to be discussed.
+- Collaborate with library staff in a timely manner when facing issues with resource availability or when there is a need to investigate alternative provision.

 For detailed guidance on creating effective reading lists, including tips on source selection and list structure, check our Best Practice Guidelines.